 Andrew Bernard is a Managing Director at Andersen Tax in Philadelphia.
 Andrew has over 29 years of experience with U.S. and international tax matters.
 His international practice areas include taxable and tax-free international mergers, acquisitions, and restructurings for U.S. and non-U.S. based corporations, partnerships and S corporations.
 Representing clients before U.S. and non-U.S. tax authorities.
 Andrew has substantial experience in serving U.S. and non-U.S clients in many industries, including manufacturing, technology, financial services, real estate, pharmaceutical, energy, professional services, private equity, and media and entertainment.
 Andrew is part of the National Tax Office, serving as a resource for international taxation.
 Andrew received his BSBA (Accounting) from Geneva College and his MS (Taxation) from Georgetown University.

-Rivi Biton is a Senior Manager in Ernst & Young LLP’s International Tax Services and specializes in International Tax Quantitative Services in New York.
+Rivi Biton is an International Tax Specialist in International Tax Quantitative Services in New York.
 She has been working at E&Y for over 10 years.
 Rivi’s experience also includes Federal and Individual Taxation.
 Ms. Biton is also an adjunct accounting professor and teaches various classes including corporate taxation and auditing.
 Rivi is a C.P.A in the state of NY, she holds an Accounting and Finance B.S as well as a J.D.
 She is licensed attorney in NY and is an admitted in the Second Circuit Southern District of NY.

 Trevor Blumenfeld is a Manager at the KPMG LLP in New York, NY.
 Trevor is a Manager in the International Tax practice of KPMG’s New York office.
 Prior to joining KPMG in 2011, Trevor was an auditor at another accounting firm.
 Trevor provides U.S. tax consulting and compliance services to U.S.- and non-U.S.-based multinational companies, including advice regarding cross-border mergers and acquisitions and related U.S. international tax filing obligations.
 Trevor received his LL.M. in Taxation from New York University and his J.D. from St. John’s University School of Law.